the-turing-way/the-turing-way/book/website/communication/social-media/social-media-twitter-tips.md

 * Add a photo, cover image and short bio that is relevant to the research you are doing.
 * Your bio can be linked to accounts such as your institution using their @, your funding body and common hashtags for your subject.
-* You might want to have a specific twitter account for your project or organisation as well as a personal one.
+* You might want to have a specific Twitter account for your project or organisation as well as a personal one.

 **2. Make lists**